Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Nodal lines with PT -symmetry

 where ${\imi},\imj,\imk$ are three anticommuting imaginary units.
 In the discussion below, we indicate the composition of the group elements with ``$\cdot$'' (we call it \emph{multiplication}), and we write the identity element as $+1$.

 For general $N \geq 3$, the group $\overline{\mathsf{P}}_N$ contains a unique element $-1 \neq +1$ with the property $(-1)^2 = +1$.
-The final piece of knowledge important for our analysis is the correspondence between the elements of $\overline{\mathsf{P}}_N$, and the species of NLs encircled by closed paths inside the BZ.
+The final piece of knowledge important for our analysis is the correspondence between the elements of $\overline{\mathsf{P}}_N$, and the species of NLs encircled by closed paths inside BZ.
 It was found by Ref.~\cite{Wu:2018b} that

 which we clarify in Sec.~\ref{sec:four-are-trivial}.
 Products of the form $\pm g_\alpha \cdot g_\beta \cdot \ldots \cdot g_\gamma$ correspond to paths in BZ that enclose NLs with indices $G = \alpha,\beta,\ldots ,\gamma$.
-The topological obstruction corresponding to $-1$ is special, because it survives in the stable limit of many bands, yet it is not revealed by the Berry phases of the individual bands.
-For further discussion of the non-abelian topological charge, we refer the readers to the supplemental material of Ref.~\cite{Wu:2018b}.
+The topological obstruction corresponding to $-1$ is special, because it survives in the stable limit of many bands, yet it is not revealed by the Berry phases of the individual bands~\footnote{\TB{The stable topology of a real vector bundle on a closed path is given by $\widetilde{KO}(S^1)=\ztwo$~\cite{Hatcher:2003}.
+Considering such an invariant for each one of the $N$ non-degenerate bands would suggest a $\ztwo^{N-1}$ topology (one $\ztwo$ substracted because the total bundle is trivial).
+However, such a description lacks the information about the band ordering.
+An \emph{ordered} set of (unoriented) vectors is known in the mathematical literature as \emph{the complete flag}~\cite{Bouhon:2020}.
+The topology of a flag bundle on a closed path is described by Eqs.~(\ref{eqn:node-charge-correspondence}).
+The element ``$-1$'' can be related to a $2\pi$-rotation of the frame spanned by the eigenstates~\cite{Bouhon:2019}.}}.
+For further discussion of the non-Abelian topological charge, we refer the readers to the supplemental material of Ref.~\cite{Wu:2018b}.

 While the mathematical arguments leading to Eqs.~(\ref{eqn:M-AI-N}--\ref{eqn:node-charge-correspondence}) are somewhat technical, the final conclusions are remarkably simple, namely: \begin{enumerate} \item NLs formed inside multiple band gaps can be described simultaneously.
 In such a description, the charge of NLs forms a multiplicative group, of which any two elements commute or anticommute. \item Each NL segment can be assigned an \emph{orientation}. \item A pair of NLs formed inside \emph{consecutive} band gaps have topological charges that \emph{anticommute}.
 This implies that the orientation of one of these NLs is \emph{reversed} when they are pairwise exchanged. \item A pair of NLs formed inside more distant band gaps or inside the same band gap (\emph{i.e.}~with $\abs{G-G'}\neq 1$) have \emph{commuting} topological charges. \end{enumerate} With these rules, the study of NL compositions translates into a game of reversing orientations of linked lines of various colors.
 Especially, the rules imply \begin{itemize} \item[(\emph{i})] a path-dependent ability of a pair of NLs to annihiliate (\emph{i.e.}~non-trivial ``braiding'' of NLs in $\bs{k}$-space), \item[(\emph{ii})] constraints on admissible NL compositions, and \item[(\emph{iii})] that a pair of NLs formed inside consecutive band gaps cannot move across each other \end{itemize} which were noticed by Ref.~\cite{Wu:2018b}.
 In Sec.~\ref{sec:non-Abelian-NLs} we justify the rules (1--4), and we study their further implications for NL compositions.
 In the remaining Secs.~\ref{sec:monopole-linking-relation} and~\ref{sec:NA-braiding} we apply the derived rules to study properties of the monopole charge by invoking purely geometric arguments.